 Feeding and overwintering cows directly in the field has been shown to increase overall nitrogen retention in the soil-plant system compared to hauling manure out of drylot pens and broadcasting on grass pasture22.
 This is because more of the nitrogen contained in cattle urine is retained when deposited directly in the field versus in a pen.
 This can significantly lower costs to producers for manure storage, hauling, and application.
 However, it limits the ability to apply composted or stockpiled manure to specific fields, crops, or forages to fertilize for a target yield.

 When designing winter grazing sites, consider the implications of manure distribution.
 While vegetative buffers and live groundcover reduce leaching in summer and fall, these strategies are less effective in winter when the ground is frozen and plant material is not actively growing.
 Most run-off on these sites occurs as a result of snowmelt when the ground is still frozen.
 Greater risk of run-off occurs when manure is applied to sloped ground or areas with a shallow water table and little groundcover.
 Locating winter feeding sites with a setback from water bodies can minimize run-off, helping to protect these water sources.
-The following Wintering Site Assessment and Design Tool provides valuable tips and suggestions to reduce the environmental impact of winter feeding sites.
+The following Wintering Site Assessment and Design Tool provides valuable tips and suggestions to reduce the environmental impact of winter feeding sites in the western provinces.

 As the environmental impact of livestock on landscapes continues to be under scrutiny, producers are improving grazing and nutrient management strategies.
 Many have adopted BMPs outlined in the Verified Beef Production Plus program or completed provincial environmental farm plans.
 Corrals and winter feeding sites are being located in areas that reduce nutrient loss from manure that could negatively impact water bodies or other areas of the environment.